 Royal Life Saving Society - Northern Territory Executive Director Floss Roberts said the 25m, six-lane pool was proving very popular, especially the after-school sessions.

 "The children were really excited that the pool was open.
-We thought we'd do a soft launch on the sport, and other activities to keep them active, engaged and having fun."
+We thought we'd do a soft launch on the first Sunday and 150 people showed up, which was wonderful," Ms Roberts said.